cschladetsch/WorkFolder/bin/platform/Readme.md

 # Platform-Specific Scripts

-Contains folders specific to each supported platform.
+Contains folders containing scripts specific to each supported platform, such that there isa common syntax across all platforms.

 * Darwin. macOS
 * Msys.
 Git-Bash (Cygwin)